MeertzWare/Example/README.md

 Code examples by MeertzWare for you!

-In the following Repo. you can find code examples from the MeertzWare-Code-Archive.
+In the following repo. you can find code examples from the MeertzWare-Code-Archive.